jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-23.md

 Section 1.
 Section 47 of EPIRA

 PSALM shall privatize the assets transferred to it from NAPOCOR in accordance with these Rules.
-Within 180 days from the effectivity of the Act, PSALM shall submit a Privatization plan for the endorsement by the Power Commission and the approval of the President of the Philippines.
+Within 180 days from the effectivity , PSALM shall submit a Privatization plan for the endorsement by the Power Commission and the approval of the President of the Philippines.

 This plan shall cover the total Privatization of the transmission and generation assets, real estate,